Subscribe to updates

 Draft 2025/26 - 2028/29 Budget for Consultation

-The Cabinet approved the draft revenue and capital budget, along with the Dedicated Schools Grant budget for 2025/26 to 2028/29, to be used as the basis for consultation with residents, staff, businesses, partners, trade unions, and schools.
-The proposed total revenue budget for 2025/26 is £649.589 million, an increase of £32.718 million from the previous year.
+The Cabinet approved the Council's draft revenue and capital budget, along with the Dedicated Schools Grant budget for 2025/26 to 2028/29, to be used as the basis for consultation.
+The proposed revenue budget for 2025/26 is £649.589 million, an increase of £32.718 million from the previous year.
 This increase is comprised of £53.032 million in investments, offset by £14.125 million in budget reductions and £6.189 million from the use of reserves.

 The draft general fund revenue budget includes an overall Council Tax increase of 4.99%, made up of a 2.99% general increase and a 2% Adult Social Care Precept increase.
 This will result in a Band D Council Tax of £1,679.65 for 2025/26, an increase of £79.83 per annum or £1.54 per week.
-Cabinet members noted that the budget proposals had not yet been adjusted to reflect announcements from the Chancellor's Autumn Budget Statement and that lobbying would be needed on key areas such as funding for demographic growth and new payroll taxes.
-The Cabinet also noted the positive work of officers in preparing the budget and expressed concerns about the economic situation and the impact of national insurance changes.
-The budget reflects the council's commitment to addressing the climate emergency through continued investment in household recycling, infrastructure projects, and energy from waste.
+Cabinet members acknowledged the significant effort from officers in preparing the budget and expressed concerns regarding the economic situation and the impact of national initiatives.
+The budget reflects the council's commitment to the climate emergency, with continued investment in household recycling, infrastructure projects, and energy from waste.
+The Cabinet resolved to approve the budget consultation document and questionnaire for public consultation, which will run for five weeks from 5 December 2024 to 10 January 2025.

 Procurement and Award of Contracts for the Bulking and Haulage of Residual Waste

-The Cabinet approved the procurement strategy for contracts related to the bulking and haulage of residual waste collected by Cheltenham Borough Council, Tewkesbury Borough Council, Forest of Dean District Council, and Cotswold District Council.
-The council, as the statutory Waste Disposal Authority, is responsible for the treatment and disposal of household waste.
-The contracts will be procured in three geographical lots: Tewkesbury and Cheltenham Boroughs (Lot 1), Forest of Dean District (Lot 2), and Cotswold District (Lot 3).
-The proposed contracts will have an initial term of 7 years with an option to extend for a further 3 years.
+The Cabinet approved the procurement strategy for contracts for the bulking and haulage of residual waste collected by Cheltenham Borough Council, Tewkesbury Borough Council, Forest of Dean District Council, and Cotswold District Council.
+The contracts will be procured in three geographical lots: Tewkesbury and Cheltenham; Forest of Dean; and Cotswold.
+The proposed contracts will have an initial term of seven years, with an option to extend for a further three years.
 Authority was delegated to the Executive Director of Economy, Environment and Infrastructure, in consultation with the Cabinet Member for Environment, Economy and Planning, to conduct the procurement process and award the contracts.

 Attendees